You’re likely paying hundreds of pounds too much on your mobile phone.

 I’ve written in more detail about these so-called “virtual networks”, including which ones operate on which main network.

 It’s also relatively easy to bring your number with you.
-My move from O2 to Three took less than 24 hours though it might take a few weeks.
+My moves across different networks all took less than 24 hours though it might take longer if weekends or bank holiday get in the way.
 Just ask for a PAC number, which you can get just by texting your network.

 Just as you would with your gas or broadband, it’s important to see what other networks are offering.
 MoneySupermarket or BillMonitor are decent price comparison sites, though they don’t include all the SIM-only networks.